 Year of Care Partnerships have now worked with a number of organisations to implement care and support planning in a variety of settings and with different conditions.
 This includes diabetes, multiple long term conditions within a Primary Care setting and multimorbidity / older people living with frailty.
-The Year of Care case studies provides examples of how this was achieved.

 In June 2018 Year of Care jointly presented a poster with Newcastle Gateshead CCG at the Kings Fund event 'Reimagining General Practice' on the fantastic work that the CCG has supported and is continuing to support for people living with long term conditions and multimorbidity.
 You can see the poster here.
 The poster describes how collaborative care and support planning has been used to stimulate redesign of general practice care for people living with long term conditions and multimorbidity across the CCG.

 12 months ago Carlisle Healthcare embarked upon their implementation of an integrated approach to personalised care and support planning (CSP) for those with multi-morbidity and frailty who would otherwise be unable to attend their usual surgery for routine care.
 This built on an established approach to care and support planning for people with long term conditions who would usually attend the practice for their care.
 To read more about this please see The Carlisle Story or watch Dr Robert Westgate describe the approach at Carlisle Healthcare here.

 The Holmside Story, Glenpark Story and St Triduana's Story illustrate how three practices have implemented care and support planning for their long term condition population ensuring that individuals who have multiple conditions do not have separate disease specific care planning appointments.